-This dissertation addresses the two problems of this nature that has been annoying English grammarians: One is observed in the relationship between modal auxiliaries and modality, and the other comes from that between tense and temporal meaning.
-We shall demonstrate that the form-meaning anomalies that have ever been observed in these grammatical categories are never in fact anomalous.
-Rather, its surface mismatches are essential for forming their formal categories.
+This dissertation addresses the two problems of this nature that has been annoying English grammarians: One is observed in the relationship between modal auxiliaries and

 We shall newly propose the two descriptive notions that we call Relative subjectificaion and Conflated Grounding for our analyses of English modals and tense.
-These two concepts are inspired by the Cognitive-Grammar notions of Subjectification and Grounding (Langacker (1991)). fundamental enterprise of Cognitive Grammar is to provide to the form-meaning pairings a natural motivation, putting emphasis on cognitive activity in our mind (see Langacker (1987:Ch.1) for its general introduction).
+These two concepts are inspired by the Cognitive-Grammar notions of Subjectification and Grounding (Langacker (1991)).
+One fundamental enterprise of Cognitive Grammar is to provide to the form-meaning pairings a natural motivation, putting emphasis on cognitive activity in our mind (see Langacker (1987:Ch.1) for its general introduction).
 With these two notions, the theory has succeeded in clarifying many long-standing linguistic problems (for example, capturing the relationship among myriad senses of prepositional phases (Langacker (1990:326-330, 1991:169-171)).
 While we strongly share essential spirits of linguistic analyses with Cognitive Grammar, however, these two notions cannot straightforwardly capture the form-meaning mismatches observed in tense and modals, as will be discussed in the subsequent chapters.
 Therefore, we newly develop our own conceptual frameworks for tense and modal problems.

-It should be noted here that our concepts of relative subjectificaton and conflated grounding go beyond a simple "modification" οf Langacker's original ideas, attempting to solve the grammatical phenomena related to modals and tense.
-Rather, we should take our uses of relative subjectification and conflated grounding refined alternatives to the original concepts.
-As will be clarified in the subsequent chapters, the newly proposed ideas show advantages over the original counterparts in that the utilization of the former could be commensurable to a well-known phonological phenomena or a genetic model, unlike that of the latter. addition, without Ιn modifications, our versions can be applied to other grammatical phenomena that Langacker and others already succeeded in describing.
+It should be noted here that our concepts of relative subjectificaton and conflated grounding go beyond a simple "modification" of Langacker's original ideas, just attempting to solve the grammatical phenomena related to modals and tense.
+Rather, we should take our uses of relative subjectification and conflated grounding as refined alternatives to the original concepts.
+As will be clarified in the subsequent chapters, the newly proposed ideas show advantages over the original counterparts in that the utilization of the former could be commensurable to a well-known phonological phenomena or a genetic model, unlike that of the latter. addition, without In modifications, our versions can be applied to other grammatical phenomena that Langacker and others have already succeeded in describing.
 Therefore, our proposals of relative subjectification and conflated grounding could be regarded as an alternative to the original ideas, rather than as a modification.

 This dissertation assumes the structure as follows.
 First, in the rest of this chapter, we shall clarify the issues that are addressed in this dissertation, and further, introduce certain Cognitive-Grammar concepts that are required to follow the subsequent discussions.
 Specifically, in 1.2.1 1.2.2 and two long-puzzling grammatical issues of modals and tense are introduced.

-in 1.2.3 and 1.2.4, two topics which has been overlooked in the literature in terms of the mismatch between the form and meaning are outlined: the relationship between the temporal connective before and tense, and that between the perfect construction and tense, respectively.
+Then, in 1.2.3 and 1.2.4, two topics which has been overlooked in the literature in terms of the mismatch between the form and meaning are outlined: the relationship between the temporal connective before and tense, and that between the perfect construction and tense, respectively.
 Section 1.3 is allocated for the exposition of the Cognitive-Grammar concepts of force-dynamics and the Basic Epistemic Model.

 After the introduction of the issues and the essential concepts of Cognitive Grammar, we shall allocate a separate chapter for each issue outlined in chapter one.
 In chapter two, the analysis of English modals based on the idea of relative subjectification is shown, and furthermore, chapter three discusses the English tense in terms of the notion of conflated grounding.
-Based on these discussions, we move on to the above-mentioned case studies of before-clause and the perfect construction.
+Based on these discussions, we move on to the above-mentioned case studies of the before-clause and the perfect construction.
 The Concluding remarks of this dissertation are given in chapter six.